Partial differential equations with quadratic nonlinearities viewed as matrix-valued optimal ballistic transport problems: Applications to conservative PDE

 \subsection{Additional notation and conventions}

 To fix the ideas, in this section we restrict ourselves to the case of the periodic box $\Omega=\mathbb T^d$.
 Of course, it is also possible to consider an open domain $\Omega\subset \R^d$ of finite volume (in this case $\mu$ would be the normalized Lebesgue measure).
+In this setting the classes $\mathcal R$ and $\widehat{\mathcal R}$ of \emph{sufficiently smooth} functions can be defined in a conventional way.

 The symbol $\mathcal P$ denotes the Leray-Helmholtz projector in $X^d$.

 The symbol $\R^{(n\times n)\times(n\times n)}$ denotes the space of matrices with matricial entries.
 For a tensor $\Xi\in \R^{(n\times n)\times(n\times n)}$, define the matrices $\widehat\Xi, \widecheck\Xi\in \R^{n\times n}$ by For a matrix $M\in \R^{n\times n}$, define the tensors $\widehat M^*, \widecheck M^*\in \R^{(n\times n)\times(n\times n)}$ by For a tensor $\Upsilon\in \R^{n\times n \times n}$, denote